Computer model locks in Falcons vs. Saints picks, score prediction

 Both the Atlanta Falcons and New Orleans Saints have been eliminated from playoff contention, but their Week 18 matchup could help determine the eventual NFC South champion.
 If Atlanta wins, the Carolina Panthers would win the division (due to a tiebreaker) even if they lose their game with the Tampa Bay Buccaneers.
 Thus, all eyes in Charlotte will be on this game.
 The Falcons will have their work cut out for them, though, as the Saints may have found an answer at quarterback in rookie Tyler Shough.

 Kickoff from Mercedes-Benz Stadium is set for 1 p.m.
 ET.
-The Falcons are 3.5-point favorites in the latest Falcons vs. Saints odds from DraftKings, while the over/under for total points scored is 44.5.
-Before you lock in your own Falcons vs. Saints picks, make sure you see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The Falcons are 3.5-point favorites in the latest Falcons vs. Saints odds from DraftKings, while the over/under for total points scored is 43.5.
+The Falcons are -180 money line favorites (risk $180 to win $100), while the Saints are +150 underdogs.
+Before you lock in your own Saints vs. Falcons picks, make sure you see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 When: Sunday, Jan.
 4